113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering restore
 {: #publish-offering-restore}

 Run the following command to restore a previously deprecated offering version in the IBM Cloud catalog.
-Restoring it places the version in draft state.
-After validating, you can restore the original version to the published state it was in before being deprecated.
+Restoring it will place the version in draft state.
+After validating it, you will be able to restore the original version to the published state it was in prior to being deprecated.

 ```
 ibmcloud catalog offering restore --version-locator VERSION_NUMBER